How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that new elements are given a unique ID displayed as a shortcode.
-As you will see very soon, this lets you embed charts and graphs into your content very easily …
+Note that every visual element is given a unique ID displayed in a shortcode.
+As you will see very soon, this lets you embed graphs and charts into your WordPress pages and posts quickly …

-After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …
+After adding a chart or graph to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

-After creating a element and adding it to Visualizer, it’s quite simple to insert it into a post or page.
+After creating a new chart or graph and adding it to the Library, it’s very easy to insert it into your pages and posts.

 First, create a new post or page (or open an existing one) …